kubotal/kad-doc/kad/docs/getting-started/30-debugging.md

 It is also possible that everything is correct at the KAD level, but the error lies within the deployment itself.

-To simulate this scenario, you can restore the definition of the `component.parameters.certificateIssuer` attribute and comment out the definition of the `fqdn` parameter.
+To simulate this scenario, you can restore the definition of the `component.parameters.clusterIssuer` attribute and comment out the definition of the `fqdn` parameter.

 After committing and pushing the changes to Git, and after a propagation delay, you will notice that there is no longer